By Peggy Bekavac Olson

 It's not just about finding out what others are saying.
 You need to have some type of digital presence; otherwise, it's hard to counter any negative press your company may receive.

 If you're not actively involved in communicating, your company's reputation will be left to what others say about you.
-So what will people see when they use the Internet to investigate your company, including you and
+So what will people see when they use the Internet to investigate your company, including you and your executives?